Diaper Bag Essentials | What to Have in Every Mom’s Diaper Bag

 Whether you have a nursing baby or one who uses a bottle, you should keep extra feeding items as part of your diaper bag essentials.
 It’s great to have extra bottles, formula, a nursing cover, and anything else your baby might need.
 If your baby is eating solid food, you can store puffy snacks, biscuits, and other treats in a snack bag within the main compartment of your diaper bag.

 Don’t forget about yourself!
 Even if you’re not nursing, raising a little human can take a lot out of you!
-Keep some snacks in your bag to stay sane and keep from getting hangry around the kids.
+Keep some water and snacks in your bag to stay sane and keep from getting hangry around the kids.
 Things like granola bars, small pieces of candy, and even meal replacement bars are a great way to make sure you don’t get caught starving in the middle of an exhausting grocery store trip.

 Diaper Bag Essential #5: Things to Entertain Your Baby With